ArttuArv/Jakarta-Persistence-Testing/README.md

 # Jakarta-Persistence-Testing

 Simple application to test and learning Jakarta Persistence API.
-Clone the repo and run it in your IDE.
+Clone the repo and run it from your IDE.

 Change your database settings in persistence.xml file.
 Create a database and run the application.